 • Content volume does not equal content quality.
 Each page you publish shapes how users judge the business and how bots read the site.

-• AI assistants can generate thousands of words quickly, but that does not make the content useful, accurate, differentiated, or worth putting under your brand.
+• AI tools can produce a lot of copy, but volume does not prove the content is accurate, useful, differentiated, or safe to publish as your brand.

 • Too much keyword usage is easy for users and bots to spot.
 Each page needs a clear target, but keyword clutter can make the copy feel forced fast.